cglacet/Blog/README.md

-# My publications/notes on various subjects
+# My publications/notes on various topics

 ## About me